cainhill/render-engine/README.md

 1. **Name and organise your CSV manifests**

-    The file name and relative subfolder path you choose for your CSV dictates the exact path and file name of the finished video.
-The engine automatically drops the `.csv` extension and replaces it with `.mp4` when saving to the `/data/dest-videos/` tree.
+    The file name and relative subdirectory path you choose for your CSV dictates the exact path and file name of the finished video.
+The engine automatically drops the `.csv` extension and replaces it with `.mp4` when saving to the `/data/dest-videos/` directory.

     * **Example CSV Manifest:** `/data/manifests/holidays/bali_trip.csv`
     * **Example Destination Video:** `/data/dest-videos/holidays/bali_trip.mp4`